rkam/shairport-sync/BUILD.md

     libpopt-dev libconfig-dev libasound2-dev avahi-daemon libavahi-client-dev libssl-dev libsoxr-dev
 ```
 ### Fedora
-For AirPlay 2 operation, _before you install the libraries_, please ensure the you have [enabled](https://docs.fedoraproject.org/en-US/quick-docs/setup_rpmfusion) RPM Fusion software repositories at least to the "Free" level.
+For AirPlay 2 operation, _before you install the libraries_, please ensure the you have [enabled](https://docs.fedoraproject.org/en-US/quick-docs/rpmfusion-setup) RPM Fusion software repositories to the "Nonfree" level.
 If this is not done, FFmpeg libraries will be installed that lack a suitable AAC decoder, preventing Shairport Sync from working in AirPlay 2 mode.
 ```
 # yum update
 # yum install make automake gcc gcc-c++ \